The-Neco/ChaosMod/README.md

 It's pretty simple

+Using TXAdmin
+  1. In the deployment section of your TXAdmin setup click "Remote URL Template"
+  2. Paste `https://raw.githubusercontent.com/The-Neco/ChaosMod/master/recipe.ymal` in the URL field
+  3. Complete the rest of the server wizzard.
+  4. Start your server and enjoy!

+Not using TXAdmin

   1. Download the latest ChaosMod from the [releases](https://github.com/The-Neco/ChaosMod/releases/latest) section of this repo.
   2. Drag the `ChaosMod` folder to the resources folder in your server.
   3. Add `ensure ChaosMod` to your `server.cfg`.
   4. Start your server and enjoy!

 Server Configuration
 =
 Configuration for this resource is mainly done via convars.

 A list of convars can be found below: